FabianoEger/tago-documentation/_build/html/_sources/dashboard.txt

+.. _ref_dashboard_dashboard:

 Dashboard
 *********

 A dashboard is where you place your widgets to visualize and interact with data, in realtime.
-All of your dashboards are listed on the sidebar of Tago.
+All your dashboards are listed on the sidebar of Tago.

 .. image:: _static/dashboard/dashboard_list.png

-You can organize them in a way that best fit your needs by moving and resizing your widgets.
+You can organize them in the way that best fit your needs by moving and resizing your widgets.

 .. raw:: html